AndreasNygaard/PrakProg/README.md

 - GCC (for the "Exercises" directory)
 - latex

-If something doesn't function properly, consider updating thesesoftwares
+If something doesn't function properly, consider updating these softwares

 When using gnuplot figures in latex documents, the gnuplot terminal is set to pngcairo.
 A new update has caused som problems on OS X, but it should